Ayr Gold Cup tips: Antepost preview and best bets for big handicap on September 23

 1pt win Ramazan in William Hill Ayr Gold Cup at 20/1 (General)

-It could be worth giving ORAZIO the chance to live up to his early-season potential in the William Hill Ayr Gold Cup.
+It could be worth giving ORAZIO another chance to live up to his early-season potential in the William Hill Ayr Gold Cup.

 Trained by Charlie Hills, Orazio was initially a promising two-year-old but picked up an injury and subsequently spent over 500 days on the sidelines before resuming with an encouraging effort on the all-weather back in January.